jialinliu0817/jialinliu0817.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in University of Science and Technology of China, 2025-2028
 * B.S. in China University of Petroleum(East China), 2015-2019

 Work experience